chi-tech/chi-tech/CHI_DOC/Install_ubuntu_easy.md

 You can also use -j8 even if you don't have 8 processors, the make command will use threading where possible.

-Whenever you need to recompile and the configuration might have changed you can run
+Whenever recompilation is needed or the configuration has changed, you can run
 ```bash
     $ ./configure.sh clean